githiwi/githiwi/README.md

 Hi 👋 My name is Hiwot Eticha
 ==============================

-Junior Full Stack Web Developer
+Junior Full Stack Web Developer who thrives on tackling tricky puzzles and crafting creative solutions
 ------------------

 * 🌍  I'm based in Berlin
-* ⚡  In a serious relationship with code, but it's complicated! 💔👩‍💻😅
+* ⚡  In a serious relationship with code, but it's complicated!👩‍💻😅

 ### Skills